tweedegolf/rust-training/book/src/asynchronous-multitasking.md

 cargo test -- broadcast
 ```

-### C2.1 C Broadcast channel (bonus) ⭐⭐⭐⭐
+### 4.3.1.C Broadcast channel (bonus) ⭐⭐⭐⭐
 A Broadcast channel is a channel that supports multiple senders and receivers.
 Each message that is sent by any of the senders, is received by every receiver.
 Therefore, the implemenentation has to hold on to messages until they have been sent to every receiver that has not yet been dropped.
 This furthermore implies that the message shoud be cloned upon broadcasting.

 For this bonus exercise, we provide no scaffolding.
 Take your inspiration from the `mpsc` and `oneshot` modules, and implement a `broadcast` module yourself.
-## Exercise C2.2:  Async Chat
+## Exercise 4.3.2: Async Chat

 In this exercise, you'll write a simple chat server and client based on [Tokio](https://lib.rs/crates/tokio).
-Open `exercises/C2/2-async-chat` in your editor.
+Open `exercises/4-multitasking/3-asynchronous-multitasking/2-async-chat` in your editor.
 The project contains a `lib.rs` file, in which a type `Message` resides.
 This `Message` defines the data the chat server and clients use to communicate.

-### C2.2 A Server ⭐⭐⭐
+### 4.3.2.A Server ⭐⭐⭐
 The chat server, which resides in `src/bin/server.rs` listens for incoming TCP connections on port 8000, and spawns two tasks (futures):

 - `handle_incoming`: reads lines coming in from the TCP connection.
 It reads the username the client provides, and broadcasts incoming `Messages`, possibly after some modification.